-Several airlines now require passengers to wear face masks during check-in, boarding, in flight, and when deplaning.
+The airlines require passengers to wear face masks during check-in, boarding, in flight, and when deplaning.
 For the most accurate and up to date information about airline policies and flight status, please check with your airline.

 Passengers can get more information about prevention at:

 Many of the shops and restaurants at SAV are making changes to their operations.
 Some shops and restaurants may be closed even when flights are operating.

 All USO Airport locations in the U.S. will temporarily suspend operations until further notice in order to maintain safe environments and avoid unnecessary risk of exposure.